Jleeb Al-Shuyoukh: Healthcare

 The area has limited healthcare facilities, with a few clinics and pharmacies catering to the large population.
 The lack of adequate healthcare services is a significant concern for residents.

 Transportation

 Jleeb Al-Shuyoukh has a large population that utilizes the public transport systems run by the Kuwait Public Transport Company (KPTC), Citybus (a Boodai group subsidiary), and KGL Transportation.
 The area is flanked by major roads such as the Ghazali Expressway and the 6th Ring Road and is less than 5 km from Kuwait International Airport.
 Taxis are widely available, and fares are typically pre-bargained.

 Iblis Roundabout

 Iblis Roundabout or The Devil's Roundabout is a roundabout in Jilīb that has caused controversy and amusement in Kuwait.
 The roundabout is notorious for alleged illegal activities, though some dispute this classification and claim activities there are more innocuous than portrayed.

+Al-Hasawi (Block 2 & 3)

+Hasawi or Al-Hasawi is an area in Jleeb Al Shuyoukh.
+It derives its name from Mubarak Al-Hasawi (full name being Mubarak Abdul Aziz Al-Hasawi), who was a Kuwaiti businessman and landowner.
+He acquired large portions of land in this semi-rural area as it underwent early modern expansion.
+During the late 20ᵗʰ century, Al-Hasawi developed densely, eventually having many expats move in from India, Pakistan, Sri Lanka, Egypt, Syria, Filipinos, Ethiopia, Ghana, Nigeria, Sudan.

+The Market area (Block 1)

+Block 1 and some parts of Block 2 have the Jleeb Co-operative Society and Grand Hyper, Nesto, Street food vendors, Restaurants, Jewellers, Travelling companies, et cetera.
+This block is also having residential areas but there is a mall here filled with markets, giving it the name The Market area.

+Block 1 is not associated with Hasawi or Abbasiya, as it is a Jleeb Al Shuyoukh residential area.